Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 Judicial Branch:

-Headed by the Attorney General and assisted by appointed members charged with resolving disputes and adjudicating violations of the Constitution and laws.
+Headed by the Attorney General.

 Article 4 — Elections, Appointment of minsters.